5 Semantics of propositional logic

 5.1.1 Valuations

-The first case is that of so-called atomic formulas, meaning well-formed formulas \(F\) of the form \(F = P_i\) for some natural number \(i : \mathbb{N}\).
-In practice, what we want here is to define \(\mathrm{eval}(P_i)\) for all \(i\).
+The first case is that of so-called atomic formulas, meaning well-formed formulas \(F\) of the form \(F = P_i\) for some natural number \(i : \mathbb{N}.\) In practice, what we want here is to define \(\mathrm{eval}(P_i)\) for all \(i\).
 The constructor’s name \(P\) is not relevant here: what we want is a function \(\nu : \mathbb{N} \to \mathrm{bool}\), with the same domain as \(P\).
 Then we can use this function to set \(\mathrm{eval}(P_i) := \nu(i)\) for all \(i\).

 For convenience, in these notes we will think of the set of atomic formulas as a subset of the set of well-formed formulas \[ \mathcal{A} := \{P_0, P_1, \ \ldots\ \} \subset \mathrm{Wff} \] so we are able to identify \(\nu : \mathbb{N} \to \mathrm{bool}\) and \(\mathrm{eval}|_{\mathcal{A}} : \mathcal{A} \to \mathrm{bool}\).

-Definition.
-A function \(\nu : \mathcal{A} \to \mathrm{bool}\) will be called a valuation for \(\mathcal{A}\).
+Definition 5.1 (Valuation) A function \(\nu : \mathcal{A} \to \mathrm{bool}\) will be called a valuation for atomic formulas.

 A valuation assigns a truth value to every atomic formula.
 In our case, the possible truth values are \(\mathrm{true}\) and \(\mathrm{false}\), but this is arbitrary.
 In particular, we could have more than two truth values (take for instance \(\mathcal{B} := \{ \mathrm{false}, \mathrm{undefined}, \mathrm{true} \}\)).